-If you are new to OpenGL ES or iOS development, begin by reading “OpenGL ES on iOS,” which provides an overview of the architecture of OpenGL ES and how it integrates into iOS.
+Begin by reading “OpenGL ES in iOS,” which provides an overview of how OpenGL ES integrates into iOS.
 Read the remaining chapters in order.

-Experienced iOS developers should focus on reading “Drawing With OpenGL ES” to learn new details about how to integrate OpenGL ES into your application as well as how to correctly implement your rendering loop.
-Then, read “OpenGL ES Application Design Guidelines” to dig deeper into how to design efficient OpenGL ES applications.
+Experienced iOS developers should focus on reading “Drawing with OpenGL ES and GLKit” to learn new details about how to integrate OpenGL ES into your app, and “Multitasking, High Resolution, and Other iOS Features” for important caveats about using OpenGL ES in an iOS app.
+Then, read “OpenGL ES Design Guidelines” to dig deeper into how to design efficient OpenGL ES apps.

-Although this document introduces important OpenGL ES concepts, it is not a tutorial or a reference for the OpenGL ES API.
-To learn more about creating OpenGL ES applications, consult the references below.
+This document is not a complete tutorial or a reference for the OpenGL ES API.
+To learn more about creating OpenGL ES apps, consult the references below.

 OpenGL ES is an open standard defined by the Khronos Group.
-For more information about OpenGL ES 1.1 and 2.0, please consult their web page at http://www.khronos.org/opengles/.
+For more information about the OpenGL ES standard, please consult their web page at http://www.khronos.org/opengles/.

 OpenGL® ES 2.0 Programming Guide, published by Addison-Wesley, provides a comprehensive introduction to OpenGL ES concepts.

-OpenGL ES API Registry is the official repository for the OpenGL ES 1.1 and OpenGL ES 2.0 specifications, the OpenGL ES shading language specification, and documentation for OpenGL ES extensions.
+OpenGL ES API Registry is the official repository for the OpenGL ES specifications, the OpenGL ES shading language specifications, and documentation for OpenGL ES extensions.

 OpenGL ES 1.1 Reference Pages provides a complete reference to the OpenGL ES 1.1 specification, indexed alphabetically.